MicrosoftDocs/windows-dev-docs/hub/android/emulator.md

 ## Run on a real Android device

 To run your app on a real Android device, you will first need to enable your Android device for development.
+Developer options on Android have been hidden by default since version 4.2 and enabling them can vary based on the Android version.

 ### Enable your device for development

+For Android 9.0+:

 1. Connect your device to your Windows development machine with a USB cable.
 You may receive a notification to install a USB driver.
-2. Open the **Settings** app on your Android device.
+2. Open the **Settings** screen on your Android device.
-3. Scroll to the bottom and select **About phone**.
+3. Select **About phone**.
-4. Scroll to the bottom and tap **Build number** seven times.
+4. Scroll to the bottom and tap **Build number** seven times, until **You are now a developer!** is visible.
 5. Return to the previous screen, select **System**.
 6. Select **Advanced**, scroll to the bottom, and tap **Developer options**.
 7. In the **Developer options** window, scroll down to find and enable **USB debugging**.

+For older version of Android, see [Set Up Device for Development](https://docs.microsoft.com/xamarin/android/get-started/installation/set-up-device-for-development).

 ### Run your app on the device